ewlahay/VoterLookup/README.md

 # VoterLookup
-Project to make NC Voter data more accessible via a GraphGL API
+Project to make NC Voter data more accessible via a GraphQL API

 ## Usage
 Either deploy using a WSGI server or run ```app.py```